 - You had no sexual intent

-- What happened was an accident (accidental touching, child accidentally walking in on you, etc)
+- What happened was an accident such as accidental touching, a child accidentally walking in on you, etc.

 - The “molesting” never happened (if the child or a parent is making it up)

-- Lack of evidenced—or weak evidence that we can challenge in court and potentially get removed from your case
+- Lack of evidence or weak evidence that we can challenge in court and potentially get removed from your case

 - Your civil rights were violated as part of the investigation

 Remember that the legal definition of molestation is that the act is “motivated by sexual interest” and is “likely” to disturb the child.
 This means that, by its very nature, any child molestation charge is subjective.